cmpprevot/Huenicorn/README.md

-The configuration files can be found in your home directory at ~/.config/huenicorn/ config.json contains the bridge-related configuration. profile.json contains the saved channels geometry for an enteraintment configuration.
+The configuration files can be found in your home directory at ~/.config/huenicorn/ config.json contains the bridge-related configuration. profile.json contains the saved channels geometry for an entertainment configuration.

 The data structure of these files is JSON.